Got Me Wrong: Release and reception

-"Got Me Wrong" was released as a single in 1994, after its appearance in Clerks.
-"Got Me Wrong" peaked at number seven on the Billboard Mainstream Rock Tracks chart and at number 22 on the Billboard Modern Rock Tracks chart.
+Columbia Records serviced "Got Me Wrong" to US radio on November 28, 1994, after being featured on Clerks (1994).
+It peaked at number 7 on the Billboard Mainstream Rock Tracks chart and at number 22 on the Billboard Modern Rock Tracks chart.
 Both the studio version and the version from Unplugged received significant airplay.

-Ned Raggett of Allmusic said that the song "went a long way towards showing how Alice in Chains could work as effectively at low(er) volume as at high" and that "it's almost one of the warmest and most inspiring things the band had yet recorded — musically, at least."
+AllMusic's Ned Raggett stated that the song "went a long way towards showing how Alice in Chains could work as effectively at low(er) volume as at high" and that "it's almost one of the warmest and most inspiring things the band had yet recorded — musically, at least."

-The song continues to get significant airplay on Sirius XM radio's grunge station, Lithium.
+The song continues to receive significant airplay on SiriusXM's grunge station, Lithium.

 Live performances

 Alice in Chains guitarist Jerry Cantrell, who wrote the song, also performed it with Stone Temple Pilots on one occasion.
 Alice in Chains performed an acoustic version of "Got Me Wrong" for its appearance on MTV Unplugged in 1996 and the song was included on the Unplugged live album and home video release.
 The performance from MTV Unplugged can also be found on Nothing Safe: Best of the Box.

 In recent performances without Staley, Cantrell sings lead vocals on the whole song, as opposed to just the choruses.
 In addition, Staley's replacement, William DuVall, plays the guitar solos throughout the whole song.